 2. The Second to Fourth Claimants are the Company's joint administrators ("the Administrators").
-By order of District Judge Rich dated 3 April 2020, the Administrators' term of office was extended to midnight on 23 May 2023.
+By order of District Judge Rich dated 3 April 2020, the Administrators' term of office was extended to midnight on 25 May 2023.
 3. The First Defendant ("Mr Brooke") is a director of the Company, who was appointed on 12 January 2013.
 4. The Second Defendant ("Mr Gordon") was a director of the Company from the date of its incorporation until 26 July 2018.
 5. Hereafter, Mr Brooke and Mr Gordon are referred to as "the Directors".
 As regards the Directors: - 5.1.
 Mr Gordon was the sole shareholder of the Company until 12 January 2013, when he transferred 50% of his holding to Mr Brooke. - 5.2.
 On 1 March 2017, Mr Brooke and Mr Gordon transferred their shares in the Company to Lendy Group Limited ("Lendy Group"), an English company (registered number 10474112) that had been incorporated on 11 November 2016.
 Mr Brooke and Mr Gordon were appointed as directors of Lendy Group upon its incorporation. - 5.3.
 On 26 July 2018, Mr Gordon resigned as director of the Company and Lendy Group, and his shareholding in Lendy Group was acquired by Lendy Group itself. - 5.4.
 From this date onwards, Mr Brooke was the sole director of the Company, and also the sole director and shareholder of Lendy Group.
 6. The Third Defendant ("LP Alhambra") is an English company (registered number 11395176) of which Mr Brooke is the sole director, and the (indirect) sole shareholder of which is Mr Brooke's wife, Mrs Carmen Pamela Guillamon Gonzalez.
 Mrs Gonzalez holds the entire shareholding in Enebral Holdings Limited ("Enebral"), which is the sole shareholder in LP Alhambra.
 The entire shareholding in Enebral was previously held by Lendy Group and was transferred to Mrs Gonzalez on 30 November 2018.

 7. The Fourth Defendant ("RFP Holdings") is an English company (registered number 09961273) of which Mr Gordon's wife, Mrs Sara Bryce-Gordon, is the sole director and shareholder.
-Mr Gordon was previously the sole director and shareholder of RFP Holdings, but on 4 July 2019, he was replaced as director by Mrs Bryce-Gordon and transferred the entire shareholding in RFP Holdings to Mrs Bryce-Gordon.
+Mr Gordon was previously the sole director and shareholder of RFP Holdings, but on 4 July 2019, he was replaced as director by Mrs Bryce-Gordon and transferred the entire shareholding in RFP Holdings to Mrs Bryce-Gordon. - 7A.
+The Fifth Defendant, Brankesmere Limited ("Brankesmere") is an English company (registered number 11160967), of which Mr Brooke was the sole director until 16 October 2019, at which point Mrs Gonzalez became its director.
+Mr Brooke was previously the sole shareholder of Brankesmere until 4 June 2018, at which point his shareholding was transferred to Enebral (then known as Lendy Property Holding Limited).